Nikon D2X Comparison Review

 What is the ISO sensitivity range of the D2X?

 The camera has a native sensitivity range from ISO 100 to ISO 800.

 What is the life expectancy of the shutter in the Nikon D2X?

 Nikon mentions a shutter rating of 150 000 actuations for the D2X.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the D2X over, say, three years, one would have to take about 150 pictures each and every day.

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D2X has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D2X has taken up to now by uploading a recent image to the free online shutter count finder app.

 What is the fastest shutter speed that can be used with flash?